FAQs:

 What is The Poet’s Room?

-The Poet’s Room is a studio for writing, recovery, and creative renewal founded by poet and editor Annabelle Fern Praznik, MFA.
-Through mentorship, editorial services, workshops, and field guides, the studio offers structure and support for people reclaiming voice, rhythm, and authorship—in craft and in life.
+The Poet’s Room is a studio for writing, recovery, and creative renewal.
+Founded by poet and editor Annabelle Fern Praznik, MFA, it offers one-on-one mentorship, editorial services, and reflective workshops that help you rebuild authorship and rhythm in both craft and life.

 Who do you work with?